cpoff/hugo3/content/posts/the-birmingham-derby-got-ugly.md

 Back to today's match in Birmingham: Birmingham City FC [released a statement](https://twitter.com/BCFC/status/1104747163219841024) saying the fan who attacked Grealish will be banned for life.
 But I'm not sure how enforceable that punishment will be.
 Hopefully local police - who already have him under arrest - will take more severe measures.

 And Grealish gave the ultimate FUCK YOU to City fans as he netted the only goal in [Villa's 1-0 win](https://www.bbc.com/sport/football/47431193 "BBC game report") over their cross-town rivals.

+***

+**UPDATE**: Apparently the bloke was sentenced to 14-weeks in jail, several fines (including one hundred pound paid to Jack Grealish), a 10-year ban from all football activities, and a lifetime ban from Birmingham City FC.
+[Full report](https://www.theguardian.com/football/2019/mar/11/birmingham-city-fan-paul-mitchell-aston-villa-jack-grealish-pleads-guilty) from _The Guardian_.